joaotavora/eglot/README.md

 # Differences to lsp-mode.el

-Eglot is **beta**.
-It may currently underperform [lsp-mode.el][emacs-lsp], both in functionality and correctness.
-That other extension is much more mature and has a host of [plugins][emacs-lsp-plugins] for bells and whistles.
-If you don't like the minimalist approach of `eglot.el`, you could be better served with `lsp-mode.el` for now.
+[lsp-mode.el][emacs-lsp] is a mature extension with a host of [plugins][emacs-lsp-plugins] for bells and whistles.
+For a while, Eglot may have lagged it, in functionality and correctness, but that gap is closing as support for more servers and more features make it into Eglot's out-of-the-box experience.

+Nevertheless, Eglot is still considerably less code and hassle than lsp-mode.el.
+It's a a minimalist approach focused on user experience and performance.

 User-visible differences:

-- Single and friendly entry point `M-x eglot`, not `M-x eglot-<language>`.
+- The single most visible difference is the friendly entry point `M-x eglot`, not `M-x eglot-<language>`.

   Also no `eglot-<language>` extra packages.

-- No "whitelisting" or "blacklisting" directories to languages. `M-x eglot` starts servers to handle major modes inside a specific project.
-Uses Emacs's built-in `project.el` library to discover projects.
-Automatically detects current and future opened files under that project and syncs with server.
+  There's no "whitelisting" or "blacklisting" directories to languages.  `M-x eglot` starts servers to handle file of a major mode inside a specific project, using Emacs's built-in `project.el` library to discover projects

+  Automatically detects current and future opened files under that project and syncs with server;

-- Easy way to quit/restart a server, just middle/right click on the connection name.
+- Easy way to quit/restart a server, just middle/right click on the connection name;
-- Pretty interactive mode-line section for live tracking of server communication.
+- Pretty interactive mode-line section for live tracking of server communication;
-- Automatically restarts frequently crashing servers (like RLS).
+- Automatically restarts frequently crashing servers (like RLS);
+- Slow-to-start servers start asynchronously in the background;
-- Server-initiated edits are confirmed with the user.
+- Server-initiated edits are confirmed with the user;
-- Diagnostics work out-of-the-box (no `flycheck.el` needed).
+- Diagnostics work out-of-the-box (no `flycheck.el` needed);
 - Smoother/more responsive (read below).

 Under the hood: